Integrating to internal infrastructure with Broker

 This way Roadie does not need to have knowledge or access of your infrastructure endpoints nor authorization tokens.

-• Run one of the pre configured docker containers provided by roadie
+• Helm Charts: Deploy one of the pre-configured Docker containers provided by Roadie

 Roadie Docker Containers

-Roadie provides pre configured docker containers containing pre-configured broker clients for use with backstage.
-At time of writing, we are providing a container image for kubernetes and sonarqube.
+Roadie provides pre-configured Docker containers containing pre-configured broker clients for use with backstage.
+At time of writing, we are providing container images for Kubernetes, Sonarqube, Jenkins, Cost Insights and ArgoCD.
+These can be found on GitHub here.

 You can configure them with environment variables containing authentication credentials for the brokered service as well as the broker endpoint and the broker client token.